Tuesday, September 22, 2009

 1884 – Eugene Carter

 1863 – January 1 – Abraham Lincoln, in his EMANCIPATION PROCLAMATION declares that all slaves are to be permanently freed in all areas of the Confederacy that had not already returned to federal control.

 1865 – July – Final freeing of the majority of slaves under the Emancipation Proclamation.
-If my findings and resulting speculations are true, Calvin would have had at least four different owners during his life.
+Calvin would had at least four different owners during his life.

-I do not know exactly when or how Calvin and Precilla gained their freedom, so I go with the assumption that they were held in bondage by Arete Yarborough (widow of James H.) until 1865.
-My guess is that she must have treated them relatively well, since Calvin chose to take the Yarborough surname for his family, and since he and Precilla were married under her watch.
+I do not know exactly when or how Calvin and Precilla gained their freedom, so I go with the assumption that Calvin was held in bondage by Areta Yarborough (widow of James H.) until 1865.
+My guess is that she must have treated him relatively well, since Calvin chose to take the Yarborough surname for his family, and since he and Precilla were married under her watch.
 I continue to press forward to find out as much as I can about this period in Calvin’s life.

 1870 – (Census) Calvin (a farmer and former school teacher), and Precilla (keeping house), are living in Louisburg.
 They have 3 children (Louis, Sam, and Thomas) living.
 A daughter, Sarah was “burned” and died that year, at age four.
 Addendum, added 2/5/11 - See post: Calvin Yarborough - TEACHER